rohanpuri81/TodoForTechDome/README.md

   - `AppNavigator.js`: file containing the stack navigation

 - `App.js`: Entry point of the application.
+- `screenshots`: All application pages screenshots are saved here

 Wait for few seconds images to download